 Send Users to the Site

-Once you’ve built your site it is time to get users to the site.
+Once you’ve built your site, it is time to get users to come.
 There are dozens of ways which you can attract visitors to your new site.
-After reviewing hundreds of campaigns we have found a few techniques which are most effective.
+After reviewing hundreds of campaigns, we have found the most effective techniques.

-Today we have found Instagram to be the most effective source of getting new donors for your campaign.
+Currently, we have found Instagram to be the most effective source of new donors to your campaign.

-The second most effective source for getting backers to your crowdfunding campaign page is through press.
-Today there is a lot of misinformation online about how to get press for your Kickstarter campaign.
+The second most effective source is through the press.
+Today, there is a lot of misinformation online about how to get press for your Kickstarter campaign.
 We suggest following these tips for getting more press for your campaign.

 Another tactic which is also undervalued is leveraging your existing supporters for more social backing.

 You can use your existing list of friends and family to share your campaign.
-After that you want to encourage backers that are more distant to share your campaign.
-You can do this directly by literally asking them in an email or you can make it easy for them to share your page.
+After that step, you will want to encourage backers that are more distant to share your campaign.
+You can do this by directly asking them in an email or you can make it extremely easy for them to share your page.

 Many of the website builders offer social sharing buttons.
 If you are looking to add social share buttons to your website I would recommend using Shareaholic or WP Social Sharing.